maciejtarsa/demo-aws-mwaa/README.md

-# Deploying MWAA with Cloud Formation
+# Deploying MWAA with Cloud Formation in Private Network aceess mode
-A sample Cloud Formation project that deploys MWAA into a given AWS account.
+A Cloud Formation project that deploys MWAA into a given AWS account.

 This MWAA setup uses the following:
 - customer managed VPC endpoints